The views expressed by the host on this show, now documented to be almost always right, 99.

 So we have government policy, cafe standards, all of these things which have forced the auto companies to build cars that people don't want.

-The Ford and Honda hybrids due out this month are among dozens planned for the coming years as automakers try to meet new fuel efficiency standards, and please politicians overseeing the industry's multi-billion dollar bailout.
+The Ford and Honda hybrids due out this month are among dozens planned for the coming years as automakers try to meet new fuel efficiency standards and please politicians overseeing the industry's multi-billion dollar bailout.

-Unfortunately for the automakers, Hybrids are a tough sell.
+Unfortunately for the automakers, hybrids are a tough sell.

 This is from the LA Times.

-But the slowdown has been particularly brutal for hybrids, which use electricity and gasoline as power sources.
+Americans have cut back on buying vehicles of all types, but the slowdown has been particularly brutal for hybrids, which use electricity and gasoline as power sources.

 They were the industry's darling last summer.